 - Between 2012 and 2016, Chittenden County's employment base has remained concentrated within government employment and five private industry sectors: healthcare and social assistance; retail trade; manufacturing; accommodation and food service; and professional, scientific and technical services.
 The proportion of jobs in the five private sectors has dropped from 71% of total employment in the County in 2012 to 54% in 2016.
-The proportion of the workforce working for a governmental agency remained at 16% between 2012 and 2016 (See Figure 4 below). - The number of subsectors with high location quotients (goods production, construction, manufacturing, education and health services and other services) shows a diversified employment base that offers opportunities for continued economic diversification and a broad base on which the County's economy can flourish.
+The proportion of the workforce working for a governmental agency remained at 16% between 2012 and 201655 (See Figure 4 below). - The number of subsectors with high location quotients (goods production, construction, manufacturing, education and health services and other services) shows a diversified employment base that offers opportunities for continued economic diversification and growth.56